nathanlucianortiz/trainsquare/README.md

 # Trainsquare
 ## Trainsquare is a social networking platform that allows users to host their own in-person workshops, as well as discover and book courses, lessons and activities within their communities.
-### This repo contains sql, .net, and react code pertaining to the lessons feature I was personally responsible for designing and building.
+<p>This repo contains sql, .net, and react code pertaining to the lessons feature I was personally responsible for designing and building.</p>

 <br/><br/>